--> Skip to main content

 Teachings from the songs of Sri Tyagaraja

-Nidhi Nala Sukhama – Ramuni Sannidi Seva Sukhama What constitutes happiness?
+A collection of teachings from the songs of Sri Tyagaraja Nidhi Nala Sukhama – Ramuni Sannidi Seva Sukhama What constitutes happiness?
 Nidhi (money) or Sri Rama’s Sannidhi (Divine Presence)?
 What constitutes sweetness?
 A concoction of milk, butter, sugar and rice?
 Or the nectar of a bhajans of devotion to the Lord?
 What constitutes grace?
 A dip in holy river Ganga of the soul?
 Or dabbling in the polluted waters of narstuti – the praise of an ordinary mortal?
 Or waiting for the appreciation of humans.
-In one of his compositions, the saint-musician Tyagaraja, for instance, petitions Sri Ramachandra to grant him knowledge so he would be a ‘better’ bhakta: jnanamosagarada garuda gamana nato vada ni namamuche namadi nirmala mainadi paramatmudu jivatmudu padinalugu lokamulu nara kinnara kimpurushulu naradadi munulu paripurna nishkalanka niravadhi sukhadayaka vara tyagarajarchita varamu tanane Would you kindly impart true knowledge to me my mind is purified by the repetition of your name — the knowledge that th
+In one of his compositions, the saint-musician Tyagaraja, for instance, petitions Sri Ramachandra to grant him knowledge so he would be a ‘better’ bhakta: jnanamosagarada garuda gamana nato vada ni namamuche namadi nirmala mainadi paramatmudu jivatmudu padinalugu lokamulu nara kinnara kimpurushulu naradadi munulu paripurna nishkalanka niravadhi sukhadayaka vara tyagarajarchita varamu tanane Would you kindly impart true knowledge to me my mind is purifi

 Kanvashram Mela at Kotdwara in Uttarakhand